Miss, Mrs or Ms?

-The two titles that you will ideally want to go by is the Ms or Mrs title.
+The two titles that you will ideally want to go by are the Ms or Mrs title.

 In most cases, they might not know you well enough to use the right title to address you especially if they are sending you formal invitations to attend formal events.

-Most people worry about titles mostly because they are unsure of what they should address women on cards, letters, and invitations.
+Most people worry about titles mostly because they are unsure of how they should address women on cards, letters, and invitations.

 That is why you want to know the differences between Miss, Mrs or Ms.

 When writing out wedding invitations, you might want to be more formal and address the person with their preferred title.

-Other occasions such as formal dinners, birthdays all call for a much less formal calling.
+Other occasions such as formal dinners, and birthdays all call for a much less formal calling.

 How do I know when to use Miss or Ms on an invitation?

 If you have a young child as part of your guest list, let’s say, early teens, I would highly recommend using Miss.

-If your guest is in the late teens (18-19) and in their 20s and you know for a fact they are not married, you can use either Miss or Ms.
+If your guest is in their late teens (18-19) and in their 20s and you know for a fact they are not married, you can use either Miss or Ms.